 But, wait!
 Won’t Oils Clog Your Pores?

-It depends on your skin type and how much oil you’re using.
+That depends on the oil, your skin type and how much you’re using.

-Some oils aren’t comedogenic at all.
-Argan and sunflowers oils, for example, should be fine for all skin types.
+Argan, jojoba and sunflowers oils, on the other end, should be fine for all skin types.

 How Do You Use A Facial Oil?